BoxingProfessional

 TaekwondoUS national team

-This athlete's pain didn't sit in one place: a complaining lower back, a tight piriformis, hip impingement from driving kicks with the back instead of the hip.
-The textbook answer is a rehab block — but he was mid-season and couldn't stop.
-So I built two short sequences instead: one to prime the hips before training, one to release the accumulated tension after.
-Around four sessions in, he reported kicking at full power at European championships and training camps, days after the pain had flared.
+This athlete's discomfort didn't sit in one place: a complaining lower back, tight hips, and a kicking pattern that drove power through the back instead of the hip.
+Stopping for a rehab block wasn't an option — he was mid-season.
+So I built two short movement sequences around his existing training: one before practice to prepare the hips, one afterward to release the accumulated tension.
+He later reported being able to kick at full power during European-level camps while continuing his season.
 The plan bent around the season; the season didn't stop for the plan.

 Artistic swimmingUS junior national program